aadiwol/traccia/README.md

 **OpenTelemetry-based observability, distributed tracing, governance, and compliance for AI agents and LLM applications**

-Traccia is a production-ready Python SDK for observability, tracing, governance, and compliance across AI agents, LLM applications, agentic workflows, and distributed AI systems.
+Traccia is a production-ready Python SDK for observability, distributed tracing, governance, and compliance across AI agents, LLM applications, agentic workflows, and multi-agent systems.

 Built on OpenTelemetry standards, Traccia provides automatic instrumentation, token and cost tracking, guardrail detection, AI governance evidence, and OTLP-compatible exports for modern AI applications.